 Length of internships

-Each internship is an unpaid position, 15-20 hours per week, to be scheduled during normal business hours, for 3 months.
+With the exception of the Dog Behavior Internship, each internship is 15-20 hours per week, to be scheduled during normal business hours, for 3 months.
 The exact schedule can be determined between the intern and the shelter managers.
+All internships are unpaid positions.

-If you are interested in applying to participate in a PAWS CAS Internship please submit the following:
+If you are interested in applying to participate in a CAS Internship please submit the following:

 - Your resume or curriculum vitae.